-When the Debye length is small but not negligible, it may be very expensive to capture the small deviation from the Quasi-Neutral limit by standard methods in the literature.
-One of the objectives of this work is to develop an \textit{Asymptotic Preserving} (AP) second order numerical scheme that works for all Debye lengths and becomes a consistent discretization of the Quasi Neutral limit as $\varepsilon \to 0$, with no stability restriction on the time step.
+In the regime where the Debye length is small but not negligible, capturing small deviations from the quasi-neutral limit may become computationally expensive when using standard methods in the literature.} One of the objectives of this work is to develop an \textit{Asymptotic Preserving} (AP) second order numerical scheme that works for all Debye lengths and becomes a consistent discretization of the Quasi Neutral limit as $\varepsilon \to 0$, with no stability restriction on the time step.
 Furthermore, the numerical scheme we propose is also \textit{Asymptotic Accurate} (AA), which means that it preserves second order accuracy in the Quasi-Neutral limit.